Depending on quantity, application and budget, custom flags are fabricated by:

 See What Others Are Saying About Us

-Neal and his whole group were great to work with.
-I would highly recommend them.
+Unbelievable service!
+Southern tailors were knowledgeable and very easy to work with.
+I highly recommend them.

 A great way to produce Special Event, Interior and Exterior flags.
 Flags can be printed onto Car Flag Mesh fabric (single sided correct/reverse image back side) or Dacron fabric (double sided correct).
 Advantages to this process lie with lower production runs and the most vivid color output that you can imagine.
 Unlike silk-screening there are no screens to burn and setup is accomplished through computer technology.